MichaelJMerritt/Portfolio/README.md

 Digging deep into data often uncovers details that aren't noticeable when looking at summaries, take the 2020 Presidential Election summary for instance.
 Showing a map with the states colored according to who won that state is an effective image for showing how each candidate received their electoral votes, but does it provide any insight as to how the populace voted?

 Parsing the voting results data by county and then shading each county along a continuous color scale allows us to inspect the voting results in detail without cluttering the chart.
-Many states show large areas of muted colors showing close races while others show darker colors definite indicating strongholds for each candidate.
+Many states show large areas of muted colors that indicate close races with darker regions indicating strongholds for each candidate.
 The chart is still simple and easy to read but shows much more information.

 ![Image of Map](https://michaeljmerritt.github.io/Portfolio/Images/election.gif)

 ## 3. Staying Grounded

-Its not always best to stay in the details, it is often necessary to take a step back and take a macro view of the data.
+It is not always best to stay confined to the details, it is often necessary to take a step back and take a macro view of the data.
+For this example I examine the mortality due to Covid-19 in the United States in 2020.
+Different organizations and publications present different tallies with different conditions that make them hard to compare.
+A simple way to get a high level look might be to compare the 2020 mortality data against prior years.

+When we do this we can see that the number of deaths in the US in 2020 was considerably higher than those in prior years and that the excess follows a pattern not unlike the different waves of Covid-19 that were reported throughout the year.
+It is also interesting to note that the number of excess deaths as of mid-December is considerably higher than any of the reported Covid-19 tallies from that timeframe.

 ![Image of Chart](https://michaeljmerritt.github.io/Portfolio/Images/mortalityhistorya.jpg)

-The convergence indicators on the chart were simply calculated by looking at each individual date from the mortality data and plotting how long it takes for the value for that day to stabilize.
-From the chart below we can see that for most dates the mortality counts approach their final value between weeks five and six:
+The convergence indicators that are shown on the chart are calculated by collecting the value for each individual date for each week that the report is released.
+This way we can see how that value changes from week to week and calculate how long it takes for the that day's tally to stabilize.
+From the chart below we can see that for most dates the mortality counts approach their final value between weeks five and six.

 ![Image of Convegence](https://michaeljmerritt.github.io/Portfolio/Images/converge.jpg)